Utsuls: History

 The Utsuls are thought to be descendants of Cham refugees who fled their homeland of Champa in what is now modern Central Vietnam to escape the Vietnamese invasion.
 After the Vietnamese completed the conquest of Cham in 1471, sacking Vijaya, the last capital of the Cham kingdom, a Cham prince and about 1,000 followers moved to Hainan, where the Ming dynasty allowed them to stay.
 Several Chinese accounts record Cham arriving on Hainan even earlier, from 986, shortly after the Vietnamese captured the earlier Cham capital of Indrapura in 982, while other Cham refugees settled in Guangzhou.

-While most of the Chams who fled Champa to Cambodia, a small business class fled northwards.
+While most of the Chams fled Champa to Cambodia, a small business class fled northwards.
 How they came to acquire the name Utsul is unknown.

-Their population was greatly reduced during World War II by the Japanese that more than 4,000 Chams were killed in Sanya as Chinese armies were hiding among them from the invading Japanese.
+Their population was greatly reduced during the Second Sino-Japanese War by the Japanese that more than 4,000 Utsuls were killed in Sanya as Chinese armies were hiding among them from the invading Japanese.
+Hundreds of Utsul Muslim houses and mosques in Sanya were destroyed by the Japanese in order to build an airport.

 Discrimination

 In 2020, it was reported that Beijing had started a religious crackdown aimed at the Utsul community as part of their political efforts.
-Restrictions included limiting the size of mosques, requiring a Communist Party member on mosque management committees, forbidding the use of Arabic words on food stalls (such as "halal"), and forbidding the wearing of hijab.
+Restrictions included limiting the size of mosques, requiring a Chinese Communist Party member on mosque management committees, forbidding the use of Arabic words on food stalls (such as "halal"), and forbidding the wearing of hijab.

 Identity

-Although they are culturally, ethnically and linguistically distinct from the Hui, the Chinese government nevertheless classifies them as Hui due to their Islamic faith.
+Although the Utsuls are culturally, ethnically and linguistically distinct from the mainland Hui, the Chinese government nevertheless classifies them as Hui due to their Islamic faith.
 From reports by Hans Stübel, the German ethnographer who made contact with them in the 1930s, however, their language is completely unrelated to any other language spoken in mainland China.

 Genetics

-A genetic study by Li et al. (2013) suggested that the surviving Utsat were genetically much closer to the indigenous Hlai than to the Cham and other mainland southeast Asian populations.
+A genetic study by Li et al. (2013) suggested that the surviving Utsat were genetically much closer to the indigenous Hlai people than to the Cham and other mainland southeast Asian populations.
 The study suggests that there was high assimilation of the indigenous Hlai in the formation of the Utsat.